Types of Websites: Explore the World Wide Web!

 5. Personal

-• Online platforms serving as digital portfolios or blogs, where individuals share personal experiences, insights, and expertise.
+Online platforms serve as digital portfolios or blogs where individuals share personal experiences, insights, and expertise.

 6. Government

-• Example: USA.gov – Provides access to government information and services for citizens, including information on taxes, benefits, and voting.
+Example: USA.gov provides citizens with access to government information and services, including information on taxes, benefits, and voting.

 7. Business

-• Platforms dedicated to providing information about companies, industries, and economic trends, including reports, analyses, and market data.
+Platforms are dedicated to providing information about companies, industries, and economic trends, including reports, analyses, and market data.

 8. Travel

-• Websites offering travel guides, destination reviews, and booking services for travelers.
+Websites offering travel guides, destination reviews, and booking services for travellers.

 9. Health

-• Online resources providing information on health and wellness, medical conditions, treatments, and preventive care.
+Online resources provide information on health and wellness, medical conditions, treatments, and preventive care.

 10. Science & Technology